bebo-dot-dev/m3u-epg-editor/README.md

   --no_sort, -ns        Optionally disable all channel sorting functionality --http_for_images, -hi
                         Optionally prevent image attributes being populated where the source contains anything other than a http url i.e. data:image uri content
+  --preserve_case, -pc  Optionally preserve the original case sensitivity of tvg-id and channel attributes as supplied in the original M3U and EPG file data through to the target newly generated M3U and EPG files
   --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file are to be stored --outfilename [OUTFILENAME], -f [OUTFILENAME]